Consumer Medicine Information

 If you are not sure whether you are taking any of these medicines, check with your doctor or pharmacist.

-Your doctor or pharmacist have more information on medicines to be careful with or avoid while taking Murelax.
+Your doctor or pharmacist will have more information on medicines to be careful with or avoid while taking Murelax.

 Follow all directions given to you by your doctor and pharmacist carefully.
 They may differ from the information contained in this leaflet.